 Daniel E. Casagrande- Partner

-Most recently, he successfully defended a defamation claim brought by a real estate developer who alleged that the defendant defamed him in a YouTube video when he criticized two affordable housing land use projects then pending before a local land use commission.
+Attorney Casagrande once defended a defamation claim brought by a real estate developer who alleged the defendant defamed him in a YouTube video when he criticized affordable housing projects pending before a land use commission.
 These actions have become known as SLAPP suits—Strategic Lawsuits Against Public Participation.
-The trial court granted summary judgment for his client and ruled that the statements in the video were not defamatory as a matter of law, and that they were in any event protected by the First Amendment’s Fair Comment Doctrine.
+The trial court granted summary judgment for Attorney Casagrande’s client and ruled the statements in the video were not defamatory as a matter of law, and were protected by the First Amendment’s Fair Comment Doctrine.

-Casagrande served as president of the Connecticut Association of Municipal Attorneys from 2011 to 2013, and is an ex-officio member of its board.
-He has given numerous presentations at both the state and national levels on legal issues facing municipalities, including land use, tax appeals, FOI, and trials of complex valuation cases.
+An ex-officio member of the Connecticut Association of Municipal Attorneys board, Attorney Casagrande served as CAMA president of from 2011 to 2013.
+He has given numerous presentations at both the state and national levels on legal issues facing municipalities, including land use, tax appeals, Freedom of Information (FOI), and trials of complex valuation cases.